SouravUpadhyay7/Cpp-Projects/README.md

 - **Math Library** for trigonometric and logarithmic functions
 - **Object-Oriented Programming** for modular design
 - **Input Validation** for error handling

+# 4 . 🔐 Login and Registration System in C++

+A **simple and beginner-friendly project** that allows users to register and log in using their credentials.
+User information is securely stored in individual text files to simulate a basic database system.

+---

+## 📝 Description

+This project includes the following features:
+1. **Registration**: Users can create a unique username and password.
+The credentials are stored securely in a file named after the username.
+2. **Login**: Users can log in using their registered credentials.
+3. **File-Based Database**: All user credentials are stored in separate text files.

+---

+## 💻 Technologies Used

+- **C++ Programming Language**
+- **File Manipulation** using the `<fstream>` library
+- **String Operations** using the `<string>` library
+- **User Input and Output** for an interactive experience